Potty Training Success Boosters

 Although most kids look forward to being able to use the toilet on their own, they can easily get frustrated by the inevitable accidents.
 Navigating that gray area between diapers and underwear can be hard on you too.

-Here are some tips that will help make potty training as easy as possible for everyone.
+Here are some tips that will help make potty training as easy as possible for everyone concerned.

-Be consistent and patient: you’ll be surprised at how soon your little one will master this new skill!
+Be consistent and patient.
+Before long your little one will have mastered this new skill!